bwang1008/TMCompiler/README.md

 The number of tapes in the multi-tape Turing Machine varies per program, but it will be at least 30 tapes.
 Writing a function that takes a lot of parameters is one way to increase the number of tapes used.
 While each tape is two-way infinite, each tape in the generated multi-tape Turing Machines will never go lower than index `-2`, so they are more like one-way infinite tapes.
 There are three symbols in the alphabet used by the multi-tape Turing Machine: `0`, `1`, and `_` (blank).
 A transition in a multi-tape Turing Machine with T tapes is denoted using a regular expression that matches T characters read from the T tapes.
 This is used rather than specifying all possible values that the T tapes could read to reduce space.
 When following a transition, each tape can move left, right, or not move.

 ## Writing your own program
-In a text editor, create a new file in the `TMCompiler/programs/` directory.
+Create a new file in the `TMCompiler/programs/` directory using a text editor.
 The file name should end in the `.cpp` file extension.
 The program should contain valid C++ syntax.
+Reference the existing files in the directory for examples.

 Make sure the program contains a main function in the format of `int main()`.
 Ensure this `main` function actually returns an int, such as `return 0;` at the end.